dfinity/motoko/doc/md/language-manual.md

 Above, each occurence of `_` refers to the value of the left-hand-size of the nearest enclosing pipe operation, after associating nested pipes to the left.

-Note that evaluation order of the two examples is different, but consistently left-to-right.
+Note that the evaluation order of the two examples is different, but consistently left-to-right.

 :::note